 These primarily have to do with the permanence of dental veneers and mostly include:

 - Veneers usually cannot be repaired if they chip or crack.

-- Veneers may not exactly match the color of your other teeth.
-Also, the veneer’s color cannot be altered once it’s in place.
+- Veneers may not exactly match the colour of your other teeth.
+Also, the veneer’s colour cannot be altered once it’s in placed.
 If you plan on whitening your teeth, you need to do so before getting veneers.